 Journalism passing through 'critical phase'; fake news emerges as new menace: Prez

 Stating that journalism has been passing through a "critical phase", President Ram Nath Kovind on Monday said fake news has emerged as a new menace whose purveyors proclaim themselves as journalists and taint the noble profession.
-He said stories exposing great social and economic inequalities are ignored, and their place is taken by trivia.
+Speaking at the prestigious Ramnath Goenka Excellence in Journalism Awards, he said stories exposing great social and economic inequalities are ignored, and their place is taken by trivia.

 "Instead of helping promote scientific temper, some run after irrational practices in their search for eyeballs and ratings," Kovind said.
-He said the fundamental principle of restraint and responsibility has been undermined substantially in the loud noise of the "breaking news syndrome".
+The fundamental principle of restraint and responsibility has been undermined substantially in the loud noise of the "breaking news syndrome", he said.

 "There is no doubt that journalism has been passing through a critical phase," the president said.
 He said that journalists tend to wear many hats in the line of their duty.